 Depending on the level of presence you plan to establish in Québec, you may also need to go through the process of francization.
 This includes creating a French name for your firm.
 The Charter only allows for a firm name to appear exclusively in a language other than French on public signs and posters and in commercial advertising if the firm is established exclusively outside of Québec.
 The same goes for a recognized trademark, unless a French version has been registered, in which case the French must appear.

-If you choose to run ads in newspapers or magazines, or print and circulate catalogues, brochures, etc., these are rules for that in the Charter too.
-As far as newspapers are concerned, the Charter does allow that advertising in news media that is published in a language other than French is exempt from the standards listed above.
+If you choose to run ads in newspapers or magazines, or print and circulate catalogues, brochures, etc., there are rules for that in the Charter, too.
+As far as newspapers are concerned, the Charter does allow that advertising in news media published in a language other than French is exempt from the standards listed above.
 Catalogues, brochures, folders, commercial directories and other publications of the same nature, however, must be in French.
 A bilingual version is an option, provided that the French text is displayed at least as prominently as the other language.
 According to the Regulation Respecting the Language of Commerce and Business, you may also print separate versions of these publications in French and another language, if and only if the “material presentation of the French version is available under no less favorable conditions of accessibility and quality than the version in the other language.”

-Anyone found to be in violation of any of the language requirements set forth by Québec’s Charter of the French Language will be given a warning and a deadline by which they must become compliant.
+Anyone found to be in violation of requirements set forth by Québec’s Charter of the French Language will be given a warning and a deadline by which they must become compliant.
 A legal person or entity can be fined anywhere from $1,500 – $20,000 for ignoring this warning, and fines are doubled for all subsequent offenses.
 The Charter also mentions “other penalties of a commercial nature” that may be imposed on businesses that do not fulfill its language requirements.

 At the end of the day, getting your French translation for advertising in Canada right at the outset is worth it – not only will you avoid warnings and fines from Québec’s government, but you will also expand the audience that your ads reach.
-We have dedicated marketing teams for French Canada and would welcome the opportunity to help you take that step.
+We have dedicated marketing teams for Canadian French and would welcome the opportunity to help you take that step.
 Or, if you’re looking to do a bit of market research before making any other moves, we can also help you translate surveys and other client-facing communications.
 Get in touch to ask us how!